anishi1222/managed-identity-for-Azure-Functions-in-Java/README.md

 ## func-j01

 - Caller application (HTTP trigger) to call func-j02.
-- audienceId (application Id for func-j02) and targetUrl (API endpoint for func-j02) is specified.
+- audienceId (application Id for func-j02) and targetUrl (API endpoint for func-j02) should be specified.

 ## func-j02